open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 [1] See [Jaeger Agent](https://www.jaegertracing.io/docs/latest/deployment/#agent) documentation.

-[2] If SDK defaults to using gRPC, then OTEL_EXPORTER_JAEGER_ENDPOINT refers to gRPC endpoint, e.g. `http://localhost:14250`.
+[2] When the exporter uses the gRPC protocol, the environment variable refers to the gRPC endpoint and the default value should be `http://localhost:14250`.

 ## Zipkin Exporter